fbpx

 GPS Coordinates for Trailhead: 35.67208 – 83.58068

-Andrew’s Bald Hiking Trail is 1.8 miles each way and relatively easy to negotiate.
-The hike begins with a descent down Forney Ridge from the Clingman’s Dome parking lot and ends on an upward hike into Andrew’s Bald, a grassy meadow, which is also the highest bald in the park.
-You may find patches of wild berries and beautiful wildflowers but best of all, some amazing views of the Great Smoky Mountains.
+Andrews Bald Hiking Trail is a 1.8-mile hike each way and relatively easy to navigate.
+The hike begins with a descent down Forney Ridge from the Clingmans Dome parking lot and ends on an upward hike into Andrews Bald, a grassy meadow, which is also the highest bald in the park.
+You may find patches of wild berries and beautiful wildflowers, but best of all, some amazing views of the Great Smoky Mountains.
 It’s also a great spot to stop and enjoy a picnic with the family.

 Trail Location: Clingmans Dome Area